-During the school year, Campus Dining along with UNCW Sustainability partner to "Weigh the Waste" at Wagoner Dining Hall, Dub's Café, and the Hawk's Nest.
-This not only is an incredible waste awareness education opportunity, but also allows Dining to focus on sustainability including portion size, disposables utilized, etc.
+During the school year, Campus Dining along with UNCW Sustainability partner to "Weigh the Waste" at Wagoner Dining Hall, Dub's Café, and The Shore.
+This not only is an incredible waste awareness education opportunity, but also allows Dining to focus on sustainability with portion size, disposables utilized, etc.

 This program is currently on pause due to